ivanvorobei/SPIndicator/README.md

 ### Dismiss by Drag

 By default allow drag alert for hide.
+While alert is dragging, dismiss not work.
 This can be disabled:

 ```swift
 indicatorView.dismissByDrag = false